priya7401/speech-recognition-project/README.md

 # speech-recognition-project
-A simple python project that works with speech recognition tools of python
+A python project that works with speech recognition tools of python

 This is a simple python project that works with speech recognition tools of python.
 The main program is in main.py file.
 It's a program that accepts the users wish as to use a microphone to enable or ask the application to recognize the speech